c2h2/mirage/README.md

 Crawling youtube video page, extract info and downloader.
 ==========================================================

-* mirage.rb = crawl and analysis unprocessed youtube url
+Mirage is a process to crawl, search, extraction and downloader for youtube videos.

 USAGE
 =====